Air Canada: Trans-Canada Air Lines (1937–1965)

-Renamed to Air Canada and early years (1965–1990)
+Renamed Air Canada and early years (1965–1990)

 By 1964, TCA had grown to become Canada's national airline and, in 1964, Jean Chrétien submitted a private member's bill to change the name of the airline from Trans-Canada Airlines to Air Canada, which TCA had long used as its French-language name.
 This bill failed but it was later resubmitted and passed, with the name change taking effect on 1 January 1965.
 Elizabeth II, the Queen of Canada, flew on the first aircraft to bear the name and livery of Air Canada when she departed for the United Kingdom at the end of her 1964 tour of Prince Edward Island, Quebec, and Ontario.

 During the 1970s, government regulations ensured Air Canada's dominance over domestic regional carriers and rival CP Air.
 Short-haul carriers were each restricted to one of five regions, and could not compete directly with Air Canada and CP Air.
 CP Air was subject to capacity limits on intercontinental flights, and restricted from domestic operations.
 Air Canada's fares were also subject to regulation by the government.